shavvn/Godot-HowTos/README.md

 # pan speed
 @onready var pan_speed = 400
-@onready var mouse_margin = 20  # move the camera if the mouse is near the edge
+# move the camera if the mouse is near the edge, in a real project these should be relative the viewport size
+@onready var left_margin = 20
+@onready var right_margin = 1200 - 20
+@onready var top_margin = 800 - 20
+@onready var bottom_margin = 20

 func _process(delta: float) -> void:
     var move_up_down: float = 0